Menu Close

 How do I withdraw a claim?

-If you’re an applicant and want to withdraw all your claims in a single dispute file, you must tell us.
+If you’re an applicant and want to withdraw one or all of your claims, please contact us.
 It’s free to withdraw a claim.

-What happens after I ask to withdraw the claim?
+What happens after I ask to withdraw all my claims?

 What happens if the respondents don’t agree to close the claim?